All Episodes

 Thank you guys for joining us in the war room.

-Joe Allen's gonna stick with us.
+Joe Allen's going to stick with us.

-Uh Shimain, you're an ambassador.
+Shimaine, you're an ambassador.

-First off, you're one of the ambassadors of turning point.
+First off, you're one of the ambassadors of Turning Point.

-Give me your give me your you knew him extremely well.
+You knew him extremely well.

-Your thoughts about this uh tragic week.
+Thoughts about this tragic week?

 It's been horrific for so many people.